Now armed with a decade of data, how are NYC’s buildings doing in cutting emissions?

 Without electricity, buildings are dependent on whatever protection is provided by their walls, windows and roof.

-Our 2013 report shows how NYC can reduce its carbon footprint 90 percent by 2050.
+Our 90 by 50 report shows how NYC can reduce its carbon emissions 90 percent by 2050 using technologies that are known, and in most cases, currently available.